 The landmark event was commemorated over the course of an action-packed weekend with a VIP program, the launch of a museum partnership, and the annual Observatories Open House.

-In October 1923, Hubble used the 100-inch Hooker telescope at Mount Wilson Observatory to demonstrate that the Andromeda galaxy existed beyond the boundaries of our own Milky Way, throwing open the door to the cosmos.
+In October 1923, Hubble used the 100-inch Hooker telescope at Mount Wilson Observatory to demonstrate that the Andromeda galaxy exists beyond the boundaries of our own Milky Way, throwing open the door to the cosmos.

 His revelation was enabled by the detection of what’s called a Cepheid variable, a star that brightens and dims on a precise cadence.
 Just over a decade earlier, Harvard University human “computer” Henrietta Swan Leavitt demonstrated that these objects could be used to calculate astronomical distances thanks to the relationship between their brightness and the rate at which they pulse.